‘I Should Have Left Them In Jail’: Trump Attacks LaVar Ball For Being ‘Unaccepting’

 President Trump lashed out at LaVar Ball, father of L.A.
 Lakers player Lonzo Ball, and U.C.L.A. freshman LiAngelo Ball, after he rebuffed the notion that the president played any part in the release of his son, LiAngelo, from Chinese custody, earlier this month.

 Trump took aim at the elder Ball, via Twitter, after he dismissed the president’s involvement in freeing LiAngelo and his fellow teammates during an interview with ESPN, on Friday.
-LiAngelo and two of his teammates were arrested on suspicion of shoplifting, by Chinese authorities, during the teams visit to the country last week.
+LiAngelo and two of his teammates were arrested on suspicion of shoplifting, by Chinese authorities, during the team’s visit to the country last week.

 According to White House Chief of Staff, John Kelly, Trump spoke with President Xi Jinping, concerning the incident.
 Trump reportedly asked President Xi if he was aware of the actions of the three American “knuckleheads” who were allegedly caught stealing merchandise from stores.